Khoi412/Capstone_Project_Fruit_Veg_Prices_UK/README.md

 # Ethical considerations

-- No ethical issues the dataset was sourced from Kaggle and is avaliable to the public and can be used for Educational or training purposes.
+- No ethical issues, the dataset was sourced from Kaggle and is avaliable to the public and can be used for Educational or training purposes.

 # Unfixed Bugs

+- Encounter no Unfixed bug issues or technical problems during the projects timeline.

 # Development Roadmap

+- Business Goal: Analyze and predict UK fruit & veg prices; identify seasonal trends and support decision-making.

+- Data Prep: Loaded and cleaned data from Kaggle; extracted features like season and date.

+- EDA & Statistics: Visualized trends (line plots, boxplots), used ANOVA to confirm seasonal price differences.

+- Feature Engineering: Created seasonal labels, binary price thresholds (e.g., above £1), and encoded categorical data.

+- Modeling:

+- Classification: Tried predicting High/Low prices (accuracy ~52%).

+- Regression: Predicted actual prices, then classified using thresholds (MAE ~0.22, F1 ~0.95).

+- Evaluation: Used confusion matrix, regression plots, and standard metrics (MAE, accuracy, F1).

+- Next Steps/Future Works: Add more features (like weather and imports) or test on more recent data(post 2022).

 # Main Data Analysis Libraries